-Ever since Microsoft started using the Chromium engine for its new Edge browser, users started liking it the way they did with Google’s Chrome.
+Since Microsoft started using the Chromium engine for its new Edge browser, users have started liking it, just like Google Chrome.
 Understanding users, Microsoft is making the Edge browser more resourceful by adding new features regularly.

-One such feature is the Password Monitor, which was added mid last year, and been so helpful to users if activated.
-Microsoft made this available in Edge Canary and Dev builds, with version 84.0.506.0 and higher.
-So if you’re using any of those builds, here’s how to activate it;
+One such feature is the Password Monitor, which wasย added mid-last year and has been very helpful to users if activated.ย Microsoft made this available in Edge Canary and Dev builds, with version 84.0.506.0 and higher.
+So, if youโre using any of those builds, hereโs how to activate it;

 Also Read- How To Change Download Location in Microsoft Edge Browser